apecloud/kubeblocks/docs/user_docs/fault_injection/network-faults.md

 ### Bandwidth

-The command below sets the bandwidth between the specified Pod and the outside as 1 Kbps and this experiment lasts for 1 minute.
+The command below sets the bandwidth between the specified Pod and the outside environment as 1 Kbps and this experiment lasts for 1 minute.

 ```bash
 kbcli fault network bandwidth mycluster-mysql-1 --rate=1kbps --duration=1m